keegoo/keegoo.github.io/_posts/2017-04-24-es6-react-redux-minimum-env-setup.markdown

 categories: jekyll update
 ---

+> updated 2018-01-20: don't need to compile ES6 to ES5 as major browsers already support ES6.

 This tutorial serves more as a renference than a detailed howto.

 It's a minimum setup for: